NorthGRC Blog | GRC, compliance and cybersecurity

 • Quizzes - A quiz has the benefit of involving the participants.
 Put up some wine or chocolate as a prize to the employee or department that does the best.

 An employee awareness quiz can also demonstrate to management that your awareness campaign has had an impact on people.
 Set a realistic goal for yourself.
 If half of all the employees take the quiz, you have done a great job!
-A quiz also shows you the areas where you need to do more training for your employees.
+A quiz also shows you the areas where your employees need more training.

 So, can you make compliance interesting?
 You can at least go a long way toward making it accessible, relevant, and engaging.